Not a dream ? Well, sorta, but not quite exactly. Let us explain :

 * From “Night School, The Life-Changing Science of Sleep” – Richard Wiseman

 Drop The Spoon was created in 2015, in Belgium, by creatives Patrick Neys, Jean-Luc Gason and Dirk Decloedt.
 All three were educated and inspired by the work and artistry of Franco Dragone, the visionary director who’s influence has transformed live entertainment for the last 30 years.
+In 2020, Dirk Decloedt stepped away from the management of Drop The Spoon in a friendly manner, but he is still very close to us by collaborating closely on some of our different projects.

 During those years working together, we accumulated wealth of experience in world class permanent shows, but also on smaller scale events, either corporate or governmental, and we learned a lot about what doing theatre actually is.
 This might be our greatest force, on top of being “video guys”, we were drowned into the whole creative process behind a show, closely working on the pre-production with the director of course, but also with the technical director, costume designer, FX designer, props designer…